 - Race

 - Color

 - National origin

-- Sex
+- Sex (including gender identification and sexual orientation)

 - Disability

 - Age

 Agencies must strictly adhere to and enforce the provisions of Title VI of the Civil Rights Act of 1964, Section 504 of the Rehabilitation Act of 1973, and the Americans with Disabilities Act (ADA).
-The additional protected classes included in the non-discrimination statement and complaint filing procedures apply to other USDA programs and employment activities.
+The additional protected classes included in the non-discrimination statement and complaint filing procedures apply to otherUSDA programs and employment activities.